RunOnFlux/fluxd/README.md

 ```

 #### Run ZelCash
-1. Create zelcash.conf file (copy and paste this block in one into your terminial)
+1. Create zelcash.conf file (copy and paste this block in one into your terminal)
 ```
 mkdir ~/.zelcash
 echo "rpcuser=username" >> ~/.zelcash/zelcash.conf